Targeted Relief • Prescription Required

 Chronic Pain

-Topical LDN cream can provide targeted relief for arthritis, fibromyalgia, and nerve pain, easing discomfort directly at the site.
+Provides targeted relief for arthritis, fibromyalgia, and nerve-related pain directly at the affected site.

 Inflammatory Skin Conditions

-Used for conditions like psoriasis, eczema, and dermatitis, LDN cream reduces local inflammation and irritation.
+Commonly used for psoriasis, eczema, and dermatitis to reduce localized inflammation and irritation.

 Autoimmune Skin Conditions

-Beneficial for localized immune modulation in conditions like lichen sclerosus and other autoimmune skin disorders.
+Supports localized immune modulation in conditions such as lichen sclerosus and other autoimmune skin disorders.

 What Is the Recommended Dosage for Low-Dose Naltrexone (LDN) Topical Cream?

 LDN topical cream is customized to suit each patient’s needs.
-Concentrations and frequency of use are tailored to deliver targeted, effective relief with minimal systemic effects.
+Concentration, frequency, and application area are tailored to provide targeted relief while minimizing systemic exposure.

 Starting Concentration

-Typical concentrations range from 1.5 mg to 4.5 mg per application, depending on the condition’s severity and treatment area.
+Typical concentrations range from 1.5 mg to 4.5 mg per application, depending on the treatment area and clinical needs.

 Dosage Adjustment

-Frequency and strength may be adjusted based on individual response.
-Application is usually recommended once or twice daily.
+Strength and frequency may be adjusted based on individual response.
+Application is commonly recommended once or twice daily.

 Application Site

-The cream is applied directly to the affected area, such as inflamed joints or painful regions, ensuring localized relief with minimal systemic exposure.
+The cream is applied directly to affected areas, such as inflamed joints or painful regions, to deliver localized relief with minimal systemic absorption.

 Supplements to Support LDN Therapy